How much does it cost to run a hot tub after the July energy price gap change?

 Whether a hot tub is installed indoors or outdoors also affects running costs.
 An indoor hot tub will have a much higher year-round ambient temperature, meaning lower running costs than an outdoor hot tub.
 If outdoors, ensure your hot tub is in a sheltered or covered area to prevent wind chill.

-We have worked out roughly what a hot tub can cost to run based on the new Ofgem energy price cap (July 2023) per pence/kWh of electricity which is 30p.
+We have worked out roughly what a hot tub can cost to run based on the new Ofgem energy price cap (April 2024) at 23p per kWh of electricity, rounded up to the nearest penny.

 Are some hot tubs cheaper to run than others?